-- Cownose ray is a pelagic, or open ocean, species also found near the coast.
+- Cownose rays are a pelagic, or open ocean, species also found near the coast.

-- Forms segregated schools and is often seen in aggregations numbering in the thousands.
+- Form segregated schools and are often seen in aggregations numbering in the thousands.

 - Preyed upon by many sharks, especially hammerheads.
-Barbs from the species have been found embedded in the heads, jaws and inside the mouths of various shark species.
+Barbs from the species have been found embedded in the heads, jaws and mouths of various shark species.

 - Cownose rays may live 15-20 years.

 - Often mistaken for a shark by swimmers because when it ‘flies’ near the surface its wingtips frequently break the surface and resemble a shark’s dorsal fin.

 - Occasionally seen jumping and landing with a loud smack – probably as a territorial display.

 - The cownose ray is considered oceanodromous, meaning it undertakes long migrations to different parts of the ocean.
 It moves in large groups, usually in a seasonal pattern.
 In the Atlantic, the species moves northward in the late spring and southward in the late fall.
 In the Gulf of Mexico, it migrates in a clockwise manner according to season.